oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Pods are monitored by services so that a service will direct traffic to pod(s_ that have labels (names / values) which match those specified in the services selector.
 If there are multiple pods matching then the Kubernetes netowrking layer switched between them, usually with a round robin approach (at least until we look at health and readiness !)

 The stockmanager-deployment.yaml, storefront-deployment.yaml and zipkin-deployment.yaml files contain the deployments.
-These files are in the helidon-Kubernetes folder (***not*** the base-Kubernetes folder) The following is the core contents of storefront-deployment.yaml file (actually the file has substantial amounts of additional content that is commented out, but we'll get to that when we look at other parts of the lab later on, If you do look at the file itself for now ignore everything that's commented out with #)
+These files are in the helidon-kubernetes folder (***not*** the base-kubernetes folder) The following is the core contents of storefront-deployment.yaml file (actually the file has substantial amounts of additional content that is commented out, but we'll get to that when we look at other parts of the lab later on, If you do look at the file itself for now ignore everything that's commented out with #)

 ```
 apiVersion: extensions/v1beta1